-Patrick spent most of his life, after Cambridge as a corporate, trust, and constitutional lawyer in the City of London.
+Patrick spent most of his life after Cambridge as a corporate trust, and constitutional lawyer in the City of London.
 He was then asked to take the Chair of one of the larger companies listed on the London Stock Exchange, where he served for nine years.

 Fr Jonathan was appointed as Chair of the Diocesan Finance Committee and Trustee in January 2018.
 He grew up in Burgess Hill, West Sussex and after studies at St John's Seminary, Wonersh was ordained priest in 1993.
 He served as Deacon and Assistant Priest in Woking before undertaking further studies in Rome.

-Fr Jonathan served as Lecturer at St John's Seminary for 18 years, during which time he taught Philosophy and Liturgy and served as Bursar for 6 years and Director of Studies for 12 years.
+Fr Jonathan served as Lecturer at St John's Seminary for 18 years, during which time he taught philosophy and liturgy.
+He served as Bursar for 6 years and Director of Studies for 12 years.
 He was a member of its finance committee and Clerk to the Trustees throughout this time.
 Fr Jonathan was Parish Priest at Sacred Heart, Cobham from 2016-2019, when he was appointed to the parish of Godalming.
 He has been a Trustee of the Secular Clergy Common Fund ('Big M') since 2003 and Chair of the Diocesan Art & Architecture Committee since 2005.

 Kieran Maloney was appointed as a Diocesan Trustee in February 2019.
 He is a practising Chartered Accountant and works as the Financial Controller of a bank.
 Kieran worships in Esher parish, and has chaired the Parish Finance Committee for many years.

-Father Jonathan was ordained for the Diocese in 1996.
+Fr Jonathan was ordained for the Diocese in 1996.
 He has served in the parishes of Eastbourne, Chichester, Crawley, and Bognor Regis, and is now Parish Priest of the County Town of Lewes.
 He is the Bishop's Vicar General and Chancellor, the Defender of the Bond of Marriage on the Diocesan Tribunal, and a member of the Chapter of Arundel Cathedral.

-Canon Kieron was ordained in 1987 and after serving a short curacy was Private Secretary to Bishop (later Cardinal) Cormac Murphy-O'Connor for four years.
+Fr Kieron was ordained in 1987 and after serving a short curacy was Private Secretary to Bishop (later Cardinal) Cormac Murphy-O'Connor for four years.
 He followed this with further studies in Rome, during which time he served as a staff member at the Venerable English College.
 Since then Canon Kieron has served as Parish Priest in Crawley, Chichester and East Brighton.
 He was the clergy safeguarding lead in the Diocese from 2005 until 2015 and was a member of the Cumberlege Commission (2007).

 Clare was appointed as a Diocesan Trustee in April 2020.
 She is married and has two grown-up daughters.
 Clare spent many years working in Chaplaincy at HMP Send, women’s prison and at the Sam Beare Hospice, Weybridge and is involved in bereavement care and funeral ministry in the Weybridge Deanery.
-She was the founder and chair of the Nazareth Way Charity at HM Prison Send, supporting community reintegration and offering hardship grants.
+She was the founder and chair of the Nazareth Way Charity at HMP Send, supporting community reintegration and offering hardship grants.
 She is also a member of the Arundel & Brighton Diocesan Spirituality Network.